 Humans can get cat hookworms by having close skin contact with moist, larvae contaminated soil.
 These hookworm larvae can survive for many months in the soil and they can penetrate into human skin where they migrate through the different layers of the skin (Cutaneous Larva Migrans) causing itching and red, swollen tracts.

 In case the cat worms do get access into the human body, they often do not complete their life cycle in humans.
 This means they do not mature normally when they get inside humans so they cannot multiply inside the body and die.
-Their migratory patterns in the body does not have a predilection for the placenta.
+Their migratory patterns in the body do not have a predilection for the placenta.
 But still they are a cause for concern for the mother because of their parasitic nature, and as mentioned above, some tapeworms may form cysts.

 What Can I Do To Protect Myself and My Baby?